Khalizo/churn-prediction-streamlit-app/proposal_docs/proposal.md

 ## Datasets and Inputs

-This project was inspired by the kaggle , [Customer Churn Prediction 2020](https://www.kaggle.com/competitions/customer-churn-prediction-2020/overview)
+This project was inspired by the kaggle, [Customer Churn Prediction 2020](https://www.kaggle.com/competitions/customer-churn-prediction-2020/overview)

 The training dataset contains 4250 samples.
 Each sample contains 19 features and 1 boolean variable `churn` which indicates the class of the sample.
 The 19 input features and 1 target variable are: